kawalpreet-kour/MY-DOC/Shared library for Ansible Playbook CI/CD/Documentation/README.md

 ## Introduction

-This documentation provides a comprehensive guide for automating and standardizing deployment pipelines using Ansible roles and playbooks, including setup instructions, CI/CD process overview, configurations, and best practices.
+This documentation explains the purpose, setup instructions, CI/CD workflow, required configurations, and known limitations for using this shared Ansible Playbook library.

 ---